sapbrussels/intelligenthighway_physicalmodel/scripts/README.md

 The physical model has two functions:
 - turning on/off the **adaptive lights**,
 - and change the status of the **indicative lights**.
+- decreasing **light life time**, as soon a the physical model is on.

 For making above two functions available, a data model was created in the SAP IoT platform (https://96e9f7bd-c38b-458d-8b98-630be0232fb8.eu10.cp.iot.sap/iot/cockpit/#/tenant/4).
 The model looks like this: